DexterInd/guerillaPi/README.md

 ### Files

 ### Getting Into It
 Want to hack it open or make your own from scratch?
 Go for it!

+Detailed instructions are on [Bennett Kobb's website here](http://kxe1.nfshost.com/warmspot/).

 These files have been made available online through a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.